sjoseph11236/Software_Testing_Apprenticeship/Week 1/Day 4/overview.md

   - [ Remove Duplicate Letters](https://leetcode.com/problems/remove-duplicate-letters/)

   ## Lab A
-  - Create two classes of your own the use construct overloading
+  - Create two classes of your own that use construct overloading

   ## Lab B
   - Create a program that uses the scanner and enrolls a user into a selected course.